donaldgrasse/donaldgrasse.github.io/_pages/working-papers.md

 * "The Strategy and Impacts of Rebel Public Services Provision: Evidence from Taliban Courts in Afghanistan." with Renard Sexton and Austin Wright (_Under Review_)

-* "Colonial Origins of Insecurity: Evidence from Brazil"
+* "Colonial Origins of Insecurity: Evidence from Brazil" [Download Here](http://donaldgrasse.github.io/files/orgins-insecurity-brazil.pdf)

 * "Fixing the Past: The Effects of Human Rights Trials on Political Attitudes in Argentina." with Pearce Edwards and Jennifer Gandhi